jponko/HF-Clothesline-Antenna-and-Controller/README.md

 ![MotorControl](mc-side.jpg)

 The gear motor sticks out of the case but is waterproofed with a pill bottle.
+Next to the pill bottle are the adjustment slots for positioning the photo interrupter detectors.
 The two waterproof limit switches are shown in the foreground.
 They will be mounted on the front.
-Disks on the wire will activate the switches to stop the gearmotor.
+Disks on the antenna wire will activate the switches to stop the gearmotor or detect the home position.